-The second hall is dedicated to Mayan culture as a whole and includes pieces found in other areas of Mexico: besides Quintana Roo, the Maya World encompassed the present-day Mexican states of Chiapas, Tabasco, Campeche and Yucatan, and stretched into Guatemala, Belize, El Salvador and part of Honduras.
+The second hall is dedicated to Mayan culture as a whole and includes pieces found in other areas of Mexico: besides Quintana Roo, the Maya World encompassed the present-day Mexican states of Chiapas, Tabasco, Campeche, and Yucatan, and stretched into the countries of Guatemala, Belize, El Salvador, and part of Honduras.
 A replica of Monument 6 from Tortuguero site in Tabasco is particularly interesting, as this stela was used as evidence for some of the theories of what would happen at the end of the Maya long count calendar in 2012.

-The third hall houses temporary exhibits and rotates often.
+The third hall houses the temporary exhibits and rotates often.

 After visiting the museum, go back down to the ground level and follow the path that leads to the San Miguelito archaeological site.
-This is considered a small site, but it's certainly a pleasant surprise to find this green oasis of 1000 square meters of jungle with meandering paths leading to a variety of ancient structures in the middle of Cancun's hotel zone.
+This is considered a small site, but it's certainly a pleasant surprise to find this green oasis of 1,000 square meters (3,200 square feet) of jungle with meandering paths leading to a variety of ancient structures in the middle of Cancun's hotel zone.

-The Maya inhabited the site over 800 years ago until the arrival of the Spanish conquistadors (roughly 1250 to 1550 A.C.).
+The Mayans inhabited the site over 800 years ago until the arrival of the Spanish conquistadors (roughly 1250 to 1550 CE).
 The site contains some 40 structures, of which five are open to the public, the largest being a pyramid of 26 feet in height.
-San Miguelito's ideal location, on the coast of the Caribbean Sea and near the Nichupté Lagoon, facilitated its residents' involvement in the ancient Mayan system of trade, and allowed them to make use of routes around the lagoons, reefs and mangroves.
+San Miguelito's ideal location, on the coast of the Caribbean Sea and near the Nichupté Lagoon, facilitated its residents' involvement in the ancient Mayan system of trade.
+The location allowed them to make use of routes around the lagoons, reefs, and mangroves.

-The Museo Maya de Cancun is located at Km 16.5 in the Hotel Zone, adjacent to the Omni Cancun, The Royal Mayan and the Grand Oasis Cancun resorts.
+The Museo Maya de Cancun is located at kilometer marker 16.5 in the Hotel Zone, adjacent to the Omni Cancun, The Royal Mayan, and the Grand Oasis Cancun resorts.
 It is easily accessible by taxi or public bus from anywhere in the hotel zone.